SECTION 1. Chapter 140 of the General Laws is hereby amended by inserting after Section 174F the following new section:-

 (a) As used in this section, the following words shall have the following meanings unless the context clearly requires otherwise:

 "Alternative test method", a process or procedure implemented to obtain information regarding the biological effects of exposure to a chemical or agent that does not employ the use of an animal and results in the gathering of valid information that would otherwise be acquired through the use of a traditional animal test method, including, but not limited to, computational toxicology, bioinformatics, high-throughput screening methods, chemical substances testing, tiered testing methods, in vitro studies, and systems biology.

 “Commissioner”, the commissioner of the department of public health.

-"Contract testing facility" means any partnership, corporation, association, or other legal relationship that tests chemicals, ingredients, product formulations, or products in the State;
+"Contract testing facility", a partnership, corporation, association, or other legal relationship that tests chemicals, ingredients, product formulations, or products.

-"Manufacturer" means any partnership, corporation, association, or other legal relationship that produces products, product formulations, chemicals, or ingredients in the State;
+"Manufacturer", a partnership, corporation, association, or other legal relationship that produces products, product formulations, chemicals, or ingredients.

-"Traditional animal test method" means a process or procedure using animals to obtain information regarding the biological effects of exposure to a chemical or agent.
+"Traditional animal test method", a process or procedure using animals to obtain information regarding the biological effects of exposure to a chemical or agent.

 The information contained in this website is for general information purposes only.
 The General Court provides this information as a public service and while we endeavor to keep the data accurate and current to the best of our ability, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.